-Justin Herrmann’s practice is focused on representing clients primarily in the areas of wills and trusts, estate planning and probate, criminal defense, employment law, business, and real estate.
-However, he also has experience representing clients in a wide variety of civil litigation matters, including real estate disputes, contract disputes, probate litigation, employment litigation, personal injury claims, wrongful death claims and more.
-Although the majority of his work resides in Buffalo County, Justin has represented many clients across Greater Nebraska in all types of matters, particularly in the areas of criminal defense, employment law and estate planning.
+Justin Herrmann’s practice is focused on representing clients primarily in the areas of wills and trusts, estate planning and probate, business, real estate, employment law and criminal defense.
+He also has experience representing clients in a wide variety of civil litigation matters, including real estate disputes, contract disputes, probate litigation, employment litigation, personal injury claims, wrongful death claims and more.
+Although the majority of his work resides in Buffalo County, Justin has represented many clients across Greater Nebraska in all types of matters.
 Justin’s overlapping experience and client-centered practice have made him a sought-after representative across Buffalo County and Greater Nebraska.